H2-Mapping: Real-time Dense Mapping Using Hierarchical Hybrid Representation: Experiment

 \section{Experiment}

-To evaluate the performance of our proposed method, we compare its reconstruction accuracy and time consumption with other NeRF-based RGB-D mapping systems on both the synthetic Replica dataset\cite{straub2019replica} and the real-world ScanNet dataset\cite{dai2017scannet}.
-Additionally, we conduct an ablation study to demonstrate the effectiveness of each module in our approach.
+To evaluate the performance of our proposed method, we compare its mapping accuracy and time consumption with other NeRF-based RGB-D mapping systems on both the synthetic Replica dataset\cite{straub2019replica} and the real-world ScanNet dataset\cite{dai2017scannet}.
+Besides, we conduct ablation studies to evaluate the effectiveness of each module in our approach.
 Furthermore, we deploy our method on a handheld device and quadrotors with limited computational power to test its mapping performance.